PlayingNumbers/ML_Process_Course/README.md

 # ML Process Course
-This is the public repository for the ML Process Course (https://365datascience.com/learn-machine-learning-process-a-z/).
+This is the public repository for the [ML Process Course](https://365datascience.com/learn-machine-learning-process-a-z/).
 In this course, we take you through the end-to-end process of building a Machine Learning Model.
 We did not build this course ourselves.
 We stood on the shoulders of giants.
 We think its only fair to credit all the resources we used to build this course, as we could not have created this course without the help of the ML community.

+**Use the discount link for our 3 course bundle (68% off!)** --> [The Machine Learning A-Z Bundle](https://bit.ly/3NAZ5oP)

 ## Flashcards
 Please go to [Ankiweb.net](https://ankiweb.net) to download Anki and to sign up for account.
 Please go [here](https://github.com/PlayingNumbers/ML_Process_Course/blob/main/365datascience_ml_process_flashcards.apkg) to download the flashcards for this course.